InstituteOfDataArchitecture/ioda.co/src/app/relational-databases-for-analysts/optimizing-a-relational-database/page.md

 As the name suggests, the Institute of Data Architecture emphasizes data **architecture**.
 One of the strongest ways to optimize both database performance and business performance is to have a good architecture around data.
 In this section we will touch on a subsection of data architecture, namely schema design, and see how that can improve query performance.

 **Database administration** for performance can be defined in optimizing settings in the database, usually performed by a DBA (Database Administrator).
 This is both an art and a science and requires intimate knowledge of the chosen database.
 Database performance tuning, though important, is not the focus of the Institute of Data Architecture.
-Today, modern hosted databases can handle more than a trillion (1 000 000 000 000) rows by implementing a good schema design and writing good SQL.
+Today, modern hosted databases can easily handle a billion rows and often handle more than a trillion (1 000 000 000 000) rows by implementing a good schema design and writing good SQL.
 So the DBA role is becoming more and more specialized.

 The **SQL** approach focuses on writing more efficient queries.
-It's an abstract concept, influenced by various factors such as database type, brand, settings, business requirements, and hardware.
+It's an abstract concept, influenced by various factors such as database type, database brand, settings, business requirements, and hardware.
 All courses at the Institute of Data Architecture touch on this in some way.

 **Indexes** can enhance query performance by enabling faster retrieval of specific rows from storage.
 This lesson focuses on indexes.

 ## This is just an introduction

 If you are not familiar with computer sceince, this lesson will seem a bit overwhelming.
 Don't worry, you don't need to understand everything, and the training will not be difficult.
-The aim is to give you a high-level mental model of what database optimization is.
+The aim is just to give you a high-level mental model of what database optimization is.

 ## IO The most important factor

-The IO (Input/Output) between storage and CPU is the bottleneck of a database.
+The IO (Input/Output) between storage and CPU is the most common bottleneck of a database.

 IO is the communication between the CPU and storage.
 Everytime the CPU needs a piece of data, it has to ask the storage for it.
 The storage then sends the data back to the CPU.
 This is called IO.
 And this operation has a small overhead.

 The overhead is small, but not negligible.

-### IO by example (overly simplified)
+### IO by example (overly simplified) - indfør 1000 rows

 Let's say the database can read 1 rows in one IO operation, and that takes 1 ms (millisecond or one thousands of a second).